gremo/symfony-docker/README.md

 MARIADB_ROOT_PASSWORD="MySecretRootPassword"
 ```

 To run the project in production, execute `docker compose up -d`.
 FrankenPHP worker mode is enabled by default.
+Doctrine migrations are automatically executed if available.

 ## ❤️ Contributing